 Make sure everything on your child’s bike is working.
 Just like a car and checking your hazard lights, brakes and mirrors are in working order, the same should be done with a kids bike.
 Make sure the handlebars turn the wheels without any issues, the brakes are working, the wheels are inflated and the drive train runs smoothly.

 Ensuring your kids have high visibility is important if they’re on a shared path or trail.
-You can do this by adding reflectors to your kids bike and having them wear colours that stand out - this includes the colour of their helmet.
+You can do this by adding reflectors to your kid's bike, adding front and rear bike lights and having them wear colours that stand out - this includes the colour of their helmet.
 Having them stand out helps other riders or drivers avoid them.